uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Nine ♦/Pentacles
   + upright: fruits of labor, self-sufficiency, financial independence, rewards, luxury.
   + reversed: reckless spending, living beyond your means, false success, hustling.
++ The Wanderer's Oracle: Earth ‖ Rain Clouds
+  + situation: The Wanderer sees the earth breathe forth new, misty clouds (rain ghosts) after the recent rains have passed.
+  + admonition: Be encouraged!
+Your path will be soggy and shrouded in mists, but press on with a glad heart, knowing the rain has spent itself and nourished the land, at least for today.
 + Greek Myth: The Odyssey - 5\.
 Ogygia
   + overview: They make it through almost all of the trials, but the sailors are tired and beg to stop on Helios' island, and, of course, a storm detains them for a month, and those damn cattle of Helios,